- 1 Other locksmith services include

 Rather than purchasing the locks yourselves from the local store (as research has shown that the level of advice available at these stores is dangerously low) then you should contact your average licensed locksmith to come and deliver and fit appropriate locks for your use.
 They will know the locks you’ll need so as not to invalidate your insurance, which is also very important.

-Key Cutting: A locksmith will be able to cut keys for any type of lock (cabinet, garage, back door, UPVC door, padlock etc.) The work Includes: Cutting keys by hand, machine key cutting, making security keys and restricted keys
+Other locksmith services includeh will be able to cut keys for any type of lock (cabinet, garage, back door, UPVC door, padlock etc.) The work Includes: Cutting keys by hand, machine key cutting, making security keys and restricted keys

 Window & Door Locks: One of the most common areas of locksmiths is the standard UPVC door and window lock on the domestic house, UPVC locks and windows are a specialist area of locksmithing, many MLA locksmiths are able to deliver, fit, service and repair door and window locks.